-Monitor is a guest in Namibia and we intend to keep this well in mind in every aspect of business.
+Monitor is a guest in Namibia and we intend to keep this very much in mind in every aspect of business.

 People .
 Safety .
 Environment